 Key areas of action

-The WIDSR project will center around four key areas of action, namely: policy development, capacity development, sustainability and partnerships, and communications and outreach.
+The WIDSR project will center around four key action areas: policy development, capacity development, sustainability and partnerships, and communications and outreach.

 Activities will range from improving data availability for informed policy development to establishing communities of practice, mentorship and leadership programmes, among others, through strategic alliances.
-A range of partners representing governments, international and regional organizations, industry and academia are joining hands to implement the different activities of the project and contribute to concrete and transformative actions.
+In addition, a range of partners representing governments, international and regional organizations, industry and academia are joining hands to implement the different activities of the project and contribute to concrete and transformative actions.

 Report | Empowering Women from LDCs, LLDCs and SIDS in Deep-Sea Research